MicroStrategy/rest-api-docs/docs/common-workflows/manage-user-hierarchy-objects/manage-user-hierarchy-objects.md

 ---
-title: Manage User Hierarchy Objects
+title: Manage user hierarchy objects
 description: You can use REST API requests to retrieve, create, and delete user hierarchy objects through the Modeling service.
 ---